anushkagautamm/Helio/README.md

-solar make sense for my home?** It walks through location, roof size, and electricity usage to produce a transparent, planning-level estimate of system size, generation, cost, PM Surya Ghar subsidy, savings, payback period, and CO₂ impact — with every number traced back to either a formula or a clearly labelled assumption.
+solar make sense for my home?** It walks through location, roof size, and electricity usage to produce a transparent, planning-level estimate of system size, generation, cost, PM Surya Ghar subsidy, savings, payback period, and CO₂ impact, with every number traced back to either a formula or a clearly labelled assumption.

 ## Features